What is the Community Partnership Project (CPP)?

 Participate in the Community Partnership Project (Students)

 The CPP has limited capacity.
-Students who are interested in participating must complete an application form by September 25th, 2020.
+Applications are now open and due by October 7th.
 Questions can be directed to firstname.lastname@example.org.

-Charities, non-profits, and social service organizations interested in partnering must complete a partner request form by September 30th, 2020.
+Charities, non-profits, and social service organizations interested in partnering must complete a partner request form, opening in late August and are due Friday September 23rd, 2022.
 Questions can be directed to email@example.com.

 Students looking for volunteer more outside of Carleton can find one-time and ongoing volunteer opportunities in the greater Ottawa region through the Volunteer Board.
 Simply log in to Carleton Central, visit the MyCareer portal, and click “Volunteer Jobs”.